 THE DISTRICT OF OLDENBURG AS A CASE

-The district of Oldenburg serves as a case, in which the perspectives of the involved persons are brought up and discussed in order to find transformative potentials.
+The district of Oldenburg served as a case, in which the perspectives of the involved persons were brought up and discussed in order to find transformative potentials.
 The Oldenburg district has a total area of 1,063.16 km ² and it is located between the cities of Oldenburg, Delmenhorst / Bremen and Osnabrück in Lower Saxony.
 The area is characterized by intensive industrial agriculture.
 Challenges within the region include a loss of biodiversity, nutrient and pesticide pressures, conflicts between agriculture, tourism and conservation, and a perceived alienation between communities and nature.

 THE RESEARCH COOPERATION

-The following groups cooperate within the framework of the Td case study: 1) Scientists from the Leverage Points project.
+The following groups cooperated within the framework of the Td case study: 1) Scientists from the Leverage Points project.
 2) Artists from the Artecology_network, an association that is dedicated to the arts and culture in the landscape, as well as the interaction of art and nature as a social task of environmental education.
 3) Representatives of the regional administration from the fields of nature conservation, climate protection, culture, the nature park “Wildeshauser Geest”, as well as the municipalities.
-4) Master students from the Leuphana University of Lüneburg, who deal with nature parks as a lever for sustainability transformation.
-5) A broader public is involved in many activities within the case study.
-The cooperation is based on the key question: (Bio) Diversity Corridor: How can we build alliances to collectively shape an emergent and viable future for the Oldenburg region?”
+4) Master students from the Leuphana University of Lüneburg, who dealt with nature parks as a lever for sustainability transformation.
+5) A broader public was involved in many activities within the case study.
+The cooperation was based on the key question: (Bio) Diversity Corridor: How can we build alliances to collectively shape an emergent and viable future for the Oldenburg region?”

 (BIO) DIVERSITY CORRIDOR

 A “corridor” symbolizes a membrane, a transitional space, a sluice or a space without a clear boundary.
 A (bio) diversity corridor stands for: